 To avoid high costs or inability to obtain care, travelers should determine in advance what international coverage, if any, their health plan offers, how to seek prior authorization for international care, and how to make a claim after an emergency.
 Travel health insurance, including insurance for emergency evacuation, is available through many commercial agencies, travel services, and some major credit card companies.
 Travelers may want to purchase insurance for services such as

 Vaccinations are important for travel to most developing countries and are required by some countries for entry.
-Ideally, travelers should visit their usual health care practitioners at least 6 to 8 weeks before their travels to get any necessary vaccinations and ensure that they are current on all their routine immunizations Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
-Immunity (the ability of the body to defend itself against diseases caused by certain... read more .
+Ideally, travelers should visit their usual health care practitioners at least 6 to 8 weeks before their travels to get any necessary vaccinations and ensure that they are current on all their routine immunizations Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more , including for COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more .
 An International Certificate of Vaccination is the best place to document the names and dates of all vaccinations.
 The certificate is easy to carry and can be obtained from many travel clinics or from the Superintendent of Documents at the U.S. Government Printing Office.

-General travel and up-to-date immunization information is available from the Centers for Disease Control and Prevention (CDC) ( Travelers’ Health: Vaccinations), and malaria-prevention recommendations are available from the CDC's malaria hotline (855-856-4713) and web site ( Malaria and Travelers).
-(See also Malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
-Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes diarrhea... read more .)
+The Centers for Disease Control and Prevention (CDC) website provides general travel and up-to-date immunization information, travel information related to COVID-19, and malaria prevention recommendations (also available from the CDC's malaria hotline: 855-856-4713).
+(See also Malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more .)